Faridah Nakazibwe: Early life and education

-Nakazibwe was born to the late Hajj Shakib Ssenyonjo and Hajat Sarah Ssenyonjo, in what is present-day Sembabule District.
+Nakazibwe was born to the late Shakib Ssenyonjo and Sarah Ssenyonjo, in what is present-day Sembabule District.
 She is the second-born in a family of eight siblings.

-She attended Kisozi Boarding Primary School, in Kisozi, Gomba District for her early primary education.
-When the land hosting her school was acquired by president Yoweri Museveni and converted into Kisozi Cattle Ranch, Faridah transferred to Bwala Primary School, in the town of Masaka, where she obtained her primary school leaving certificate.
+She attended Kisozi Boarding Primary School in Kisozi, Gomba District for her early primary education.
+When the land hosting her school was acquired by president Yoweri Museveni and converted into Kisozi Cattle Ranch Faridah transferred to Bwala Primary School, in the town of Masaka, where she obtained her primary school leaving certificate.
 Later, her family relocated to Masaka town.

 She studied at Taibah High School, in Kawempe, a neighborhood in Kampala, where she obtained her High School Diploma.
-She then went on to the Islamic University in Uganda, in Mbale, in the country's Eastern Region, graduating with a Bachelor of Mass Communication.
+She then went to the Islamic University in Uganda, in Mbale, in the country's Eastern Region, graduating with a Bachelor of Mass Communication.

 Career

 Following the completion of her journalism degree, she was hired by the now defunct WBS Television as a reporter.
 Two years later, she transferred to NTV Uganda, where she was hired as the weekend news anchor of the evening Luganda telecast.